4 Steps to Stop Summer Learning Loss

 Step 2: Get Access to Free Books Online

 You might not be able to go to your local library, but that doesn’t mean you can’t check out books.
-Most libraries let you borrow eBooks or audiobooks through apps like Overdrive.
+Most libraries let you borrow e-books or audiobooks through apps like Overdrive.
 You will need a library card though.
 Many libraries are issuing cards digitally.
 Find your local library here.

 When you finish the book, have your kids write a quick book report.
 Have them write down what they liked and didn’t like.
 Have them draw a picture.
-Graphic organizers, like those in our Summer Reading Program, can help with this to make it easy to fill-in-the-blank.
+Graphic organizers, like those in our Summer Reading Program, can help with this to make it easy to fill in the blank.

 Step 3: Listen to Podcasts